-Angel Food Cake can get gummy and compressed if you use a regular knife and apply pressure to cut it.
-A special cutting tool that isn’t a knife has been invented for the cutting process.
+Angel food cake can get gummy and compressed if you use a regular knife and apply pressure to cut it.
+For this reason, a special cutting tool that isn’t a knife has been invented for the cutting process.

 You insert the tines where you want your slice to be, then use it to pull the slice away.

-This tool can also be used to mark squares in dough, or to punch holes in a pie crust that you are going to bake blind, though for either purpose a fork would do just as well.
+This tool can also be used to mark squares in dough, or to punch holes in a pie crust that you are going to bake blind, though for either of those purposes a fork of course would do just as well.

 Cut with a serrated knife using a sawing motion to avoid putting pressure on the cake.